 6. Get Yourself a Cosigner

-You should consider carefully if there is someone you trust who be willing to cosign for a loan with you.
-The lender will then take their credit history into consideration and that could mean a better rate of interest.
+If you have someone willing to cosign on a loan with you.
+The lender will then take their credit history into consideration, which could mean a better interest rate.

 7. Variable Rates Could Be the Best Option